Brighton Secondary School

 The school is involved in the F1 in Schools, an engineering initiative from the United Kingdom.
 The program is designed to educate students in engineering pathways, and the school has had teams in the national competition for the last three years.

-Uniform

-Brighton Secondary School's uniform consists mainly of blue and green striped polo shirts, displaying the school's logo with charcoal shorts or trousers, and blue and green checkered dresses.
-Tied back hair, no piercings, and leather lace-up shoes are also required.
-All uniforms must be purchased from a specified retailer, Devon Clothing.
-Not strictly conforming to the school's uniform policy can result in discipline, with yard duties and extended school days being most common.

 F1 in Schools Program

 In the F1 in Schools community, Brighton Secondary School has 2 World Champion teams and 5 podium finishes (inclusive).
 Multiple teams from the school have progressed to the world competition including: